CSLB License Lookup & California Contractor License Check

 • Look up and verify California CSLB contractor licenses using official state data

-• Get alerts before a license expires or gets suspended
+• Get alerts before a license expires or the renewal deadline passes

 Licenses verified through state data are clearly marked as Verified.